The Cat 2/3 Basemediaracing team traveled to Georgia this past weekend to compete in the Tour of the Southern Highlands and collect some hardware.

 I’ve had many people question my sanity for sponsoring a cycling team (ok, not just about this).
 But anyone that has put in a ton of miles knows that you get more than you give when it comes to cycling.
 Someone had to do it.

 What is BaseMedia?
-Why are we ArmCandy (come on, check us out, don’t we look like ArmCandy?
-Doesn’t he look like Armcandy?)
+Why were we Armcandy?
 What is Detroit Magic Child?
 Why would you GoChainless?
 And what’s with the Churchills Cigar Lounge logo?
-Stay tuned to learn more.
-But somehow, it will all make sense.
+Just ask.
 In the end, we tie it all together, like the rug.

-So, more details to come, but for now, look for the new red and black team, rolling into an artisanal coffee shop near you, clad in black and red lycra.
+So, more details to come as we start racing, but for now, look for us rolling into a coffee shop near you, clad in black and red lycra.
 Or all red.
 Or all black.